 7. Do Proofread Your Content Before Submitting

-Proofreading content is important because it helps ensure accuracy and clarity.
-Make sure you take the time to proofread content before submitting it, and get comfortable editing content yourself (as this will in turn improve your writing as well).
+Accuracy and clarity are key components of high-quality content writing.
+Take the time to proofread content before submitting it, and get comfortable editing content yourself (as this will in turn improve your writing as well).

 8. Do Link To External Sources

-Linking to external sources is a great way to increase the credibility of content and help readers find additional information.
-Only do it where relevant, and try to avoid linking to too many external pages as this will also lead people away from your content!
+Linking to external sources is a great way to increase the credibility of your content and help readers find additional information.
+Only do it where relevant, and avoid linking to too many external pages as this will also lead people away from your content!

 Only do it where it adds value for the reader (that’s becoming a theme here!).